vippsas/vipps-login-api/api-guide/flows/app-integration.md

 # App integration

-It is possible to enable automatic switch of users back to the merchant app, from the Vipps app.
-This flow is described [here](../overview.md#app-to-app-flow).
+You can enable automatic switch of users back to the merchant app, from the Vipps app.

+This flow is designed to be used with apps.
+It requires that the app initiate Vipps Login in an external browser that is opened within the app, as described in [Using Vipps Login in native applications](important-information.md#using-vipps-login-in-native-applications).
+You should not use web views.

+The merchant must specify the app URI, where the user will be returned after completing the confirmation in the Vipps app.

 Expected flow: